Irish genealogy and related materials in the Reference Collection of the Virginia Room of the Fairfax County Public Library system.

 Ireland Beautiful Nutting, W., Bonanza Books, 1925 VREF 941.5 N

-This illustrated book describes the picturesque countryside of Ireland shortly after creation of the Free State.
+This illustrated book describes the picturesque countryside of Ireland shortly after the creation of the Free State.

 A History of Ulster Bardon, J., The Blackstaff Press, 1992 VREF 941.6 B